The Problem with Bolt-On Abstraction

 Time locks and spending limits: Validation contracts can inspect transaction calldata and impose rules — "this account cannot transfer more than X tokens per block" — enforced at the protocol level, not by a guardian contract.

-Quantum-safe by default: All of this runs with Dilithium3 as the base layer.
+Quantum-safe by default: All of this runs with ML-DSA-65 as the base layer, with SLH-DSA-SHA2-256f available as the fallback scheme and Dilithium3 retained only for legacy compatibility.
 There's no ECDSA anywhere in the transaction lifecycle.

 - Batch transaction support: validate once, execute N transactions in sequence